mattskl-openai/spr-multicommit/README.md

 Lists commits in the current stack (bottom → top), grouped by local PR.
 Each group header shows the local PR number and branch (and remote PR number when available).
 Within each group, each line shows the bottom-up commit index (1-based) and the short SHA.

+### spr move

+Reorder local PR groups by moving one or a range to come after a target PR.

+- `spr move A --after C`: move PR at position A to come after PR C (1-based)
+- `spr move A..B --after C`: move PRs A..B to come after PR C (requires A < B and C ∉ [A..B])
+- `--safe`: create a local backup branch at current `HEAD` before rewriting

+Prints an explicit plan, e.g.: `2..3→4: [1,2,3,4,5,6] → [1,4,2,3,5,6]`.

 ### spr land

 Land PRs using either flatten or per-pr strategy.